kambei/git-viz-vscode/README.md

 ### Setup

-This extension is written in pure JavaScript and executes git commands directly, so no build process or Node.js dependencies are required.
+This extension uses Webpack and Babel for bundling.

 1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `npm run watch` to start the build in watch mode
-2. Press `F5` to open a new Extension Development Host window
+4. Press `F5` to open a new Extension Development Host window
-3. The extension will be loaded in the new window
+5. The extension will be loaded in the new window

 ### Building